bitdessin/JustDeepIt/docs/source/implementation/object-detection.rst

-The trained weight can be saved using method :meth:`save <justdeepit.models.OD.save>`, which simultaneously stores the trained weight (extension :file`.pth`) and model configuration file (extensions :file:`.py` for MMDetection backend and :file:`.yaml` for Detectron2 backend).
+The trained weight can be saved using method :meth:`save <justdeepit.models.OD.save>`, which simultaneously stores the trained weight (extension :file:`.pth`) and model configuration file (extensions :file:`.py` for MMDetection backend and :file:`.yaml` for Detectron2 backend).
 Users can apply the weight and configuration file as needed for generating a model using the MMDetection or Detectron2 library directly.